 These are average time expectations across each stage of the programme for a typical student, and variations in individual approaches to scheduling and learning can result in weeks where the workload may be heavier or lighter.

-Students are provided with all substantive tasks and deadlines at the start of the programme, so they can plan in advance in order to help spread the work evenly across the duration of their study.
+Students are provided with all substantive tasks and deadlines at the start of the programme, so they can plan how to best spread the work evenly across the duration of their study.

 Learning approach